neo4jrb/activegraph/docs/api/Neo4j/Shared/DeclaredPropertyManager.rst

 .. _`Neo4j/Shared/DeclaredPropertyManager#register`:

 **#register**
+  #property on an ActiveNode or ActiveRel class.
+The DeclaredProperty has specifics about the property, but registration
+  makes the management object aware of it.
+This is necessary for type conversion, defaults, and inclusion in the nil and string hashes.

   .. hidden-code-block:: ruby

      def register(property)
        @_attributes_nil_hash = nil
+       @_attributes_string_map = nil
        registered_properties[property.name] = property
        register_magic_typecaster(property) if property.magic_typecaster
        declared_property_defaults[property.name] = property.default_value if property.default_value